 It has already been discussed with amendment No. 2.

-I thank everyone here and especially thank and commend my colleague, Senator Mark Daly, on having done fantastic work over recent months and on having fought on the issue for a number of years.
+I thank everyone here.
+I especially thank and commend my colleague, Senator Mark Daly, on having done fantastic work over recent months and on having fought on the issue for a number of years.
 I also thank Senator Lorraine Clifford-Lee for the outstanding work she did with Senator Daly on this.
 I thank all Senators here, my Independent colleagues and members of the Government, Sinn Féin, Fianna Fáil and the Green Party.
 Did I leave anyone out?
 No. It is a very important day for members of the deaf community.
 I thank the deaf community for its resilience, vision and courage and for sticking with it.
 I know we have had many differences in the past, but I was trying to get the legislation through the system.
 There were many occasions when I understood exactly where they were coming from, and we acknowledge their magnificent work, particularly when they worked very closely with Senator Daly and his staff.
 I commend Senator Daly's backroom staff and team, who did fantastic work.
 Back to my side of the House, I commend, thank and pay tribute to Deaglán Ó Briain here and my disabilities adviser, Gerry Maguire, who has put in the hours and the work over recent months.

 These are very important issues and this legislation is hugely important.
 Many Senators talked about it earlier.
 For me, it was always a civil rights issue and an equality issue and was always about the rights of the deaf community.
 At the same time, I emphasise that the important thing is that when we pass legislation dealing with the issue of rights and equality, we must ensure that resources or funding are put in place as well.
 This is very much an important part of the reason we have got through the process over recent months.
 Again, I thank Mr. Ó Briain, Mr. Maguire and the various Departments that worked together very closely, namely, the Departments of Education and Skills, Health, Employment Affairs and Social Protection, and Justice and Equality, because they were very much on our side.
 Despite some difficulties along the way and some lively debates, it is important that this day has come.
 Again, I thank everyone directly involved in the whole process.

 I thank the Minister of State.
 As he said, this is a civil rights Bill.
-It ensure that the citizens of this State who suffer from the most extreme marginalisation, as described by our Committee on Justice and Equality, have rights enshrined in law.
+It ensures that the citizens of this State who suffer from the most extreme marginalisation, as described by the Joint Committee on Justice and Equality, have rights enshrined in law.
 Members of the deaf community on this island are unable to access the most basic of services.
 Citizens are excluded from participating in civil and economic society and activity because they are deaf.
 When we pass this Bill, we will have enshrined in law the meaning of the 1916 Proclamation when it refers to "cherishing all of the children of the nation equally" and states that the Republic would guarantee religious and civil liberties, equal rights and equal opportunities and declare the resolve to pursue the happiness of all citizens.

 I thank the members of the Irish Deaf Society, including Eddie Redmond, Lianne Quigley and John Bosco Conama, and all those members of the deaf community who had input into this Bill.
 I thank the members of the Civil Engagement group and the other Independents.
 I will name them because they are here.
 Senator Boyhan went to the meeting referred to earlier, which, by the way, was six hours long.
 I thank Senators Gerard Craughwell, Joan Freeman, Michael McDowell, Rónán Mullen, Pádraig Ó Céidigh, Brian Ó Domhnaill and Billy Lawless.
 I thank the Sinn Féin grouping led by Senator Rose Conway-Walsh, who also sent a representation to that six-hour meeting, which was the longest meeting but not the only meeting.
 As I said, I thank the Civil Engagement group: Senators Frances Black, John Dolan, Alice-Mary Higgins, Grace O'Sullivan, Lynn Ruane and Colette Kelleher.
 I thank Senator David Norris, who spoke earlier, Senator Marie-Louise O'Donnell, my own group, including Senator Lorraine Clifford-Lee, who has supported the Bill, and all those who have participated in it.

-I compliment in particular Deputy Caoimhghín Ó Caoláin who, as chair of the Committee on Justice and Equality, ensured that pre-legislative scrutiny of the Bill was done in a day, brought in the members of the committee and did a report that highlighted the extreme marginalisation faced by the deaf community that allowed the Bill to come to the Seanad so quickly.
+I compliment, in particular, Deputy Caoimhghín Ó Caoláin who, as chair of the Joint Committee on Justice and Equality, ensured that pre-legislative scrutiny of the Bill was done in a day, brought in the members of the committee and did a report that highlighted the extreme marginalisation faced by the deaf community that allowed the Bill to come to the Seanad so quickly.
 I thank Deputy Jack Chambers, Deputy Jim O'Callaghan, our justice spokesperson, who was on that committee and ensured that the process happened quickly, and Deputy Micheál Martin, who met the members of the Cork Deaf Club, who highlighted the extreme marginalisation they face.

 I thank the many public servants who were involved in this legislation.
 There are too many Departments and public servants to name, but I will name two.
 The Minister of State has already spoken about Deaglán Ó Briain.
 He is an extraordinary public servant.
 He is not just a civil servant; he is a public servant because he puts in long hours.
 He put in every one of those six hours at that meeting in Hawkins House.
 It was a long day which was not over until after 9 p.m.
 He went through the Bill section by section and gave of his vast experience and expertise.
 He improved the Bill and gave great advice.
 Gerry Maguire, a most extraordinary individual, is in the Gallery.
 Mr. Maguire was supposed to be on the Gerry Ryan show for ten minutes and ended up being on it for an hour telling his story.
 He has written a book called Walk Away & Forget Him.
 It is an extraordinary story.
 It is the story of this Bill.
 It is about people who suffered from extreme marginalisation and people who were left abandoned by the system.
 We always need champions.
 Gerry is a champion of this Bill and his mother was his champion.
 I thank Gerry for his great work on this Bill.
 His book describes the challenges he faces and the triumph over adversity, the battle for integration and the fight for independence, as well as fighting all the other demons that we all face.
 He will be signing copies afterwards.